 There are many everyday activities seniors enjoy doing that can help keep their arms strong.
-Here are a few activities Mesa elder care experts suggest trying to assist your loved one with boosting his or her arm strength.
+For reliable home care, Mesa family caregivers can take part in a few activities elder care experts suggest trying to assist your loved one with boosting his or her arm strength.

 Gardening helps keep the arms strong because of the watering, hoeing, and harvesting activities.
 Many seniors find this hobby fun and enjoyable.
 An additional reward of gardening is delicious food on your loved one’s table.